kelsiegarcia/financial-tracker/README.md

 ## Overview

 This project is a personal finance tracker web application that allows users to view their balance, deposit funds, and withdraw money.
-It’s part of a long-term learning effort to strengthen my skills as a full-stack software engineer — with a strong focus on modular development, data persistence, and cloud integration.
+It’s part of a long-term learning effort to strengthen my skills as a full-stack software engineer.
+There is a strong focus on modular development, data persistence, and cloud integration.

 The project is built using **React** for the frontend, **Flask** for the backend API, and **Firebase Realtime Database** for cloud-based storage in Module 3.
 In earlier modules, I explored state management with JavaScript (Module 1) and integrated a local SQLite3 database (Module 2).